Authors guide#

 Use one sentence per line.
 Keep sentences short and understandable.
 This will greatly improve the editing and maintenance of your documentation.

-Do not follow PEP8 maximum line length standard.
+Do not follow the PEP8 maximum line length standard.
 Documentation is narrative text and images, not Python code.

 Use dashes